rckrdstrgrd/nodebb-plugin-sso-keycloak/README.md

 # NodeBB SSO Keycloak

+THIS PROJECT NOT MAINTAINED.
 NodeBB Plugin that allows users to login/register via Keycloak.
-THIS PROJECT NOT MAINTAINED